yoko-vicky/yoko-vicky/README.md

 <p align="center">
   I am a freelance Full-Stack developer with knowledge in <br>
-  Ruby, Ruby on Rails, React&Redux, JavaScript, and Frontend. <br>
+  Ruby, Ruby on Rails, React & Redux, JavaScript, and Frontend. <br>
   I build websites and solve complex business issues.<br>
   I'm Looking for new challenges in remote jobs!
 </p>